Ravens offensive lineman Mekari ruled out against Cleveland - NewsBreak

 Ravens offensive lineman Mekari ruled out against Cleveland

+OWINGS MILLS, Md. -- Baltimore Ravens offensive lineman Patrick Mekari has been ruled out of Sunday's game at Cleveland because of...www.dailyherald.com

-OWINGS MILLS, Md.
-(AP) — Baltimore Ravens offensive lineman Patrick Mekari has been ruled out of Sunday’s game at Cleveland because of a hand injury.
+OWINGS MILLS, Md. -- Baltimore Ravens offensive lineman Patrick Mekari has been ruled out of Sunday's game at Cleveland because of...www.dailyherald.com

-Mekari left last weekend’s loss at Pittsburgh in the second half and did not return.

-The Ravens also put cornerback Marlon Humphrey on injured reserve this week, another in a series of significant injuries this season for Baltimore.
-Mekari’s absence is also a blow for an offensive line that will face the challenge of protecting quarterback Lamar Jackson from the Browns’ pass rush.

 Comments / 0